 SDC3A is our patented and EPA-registered hard surface disinfectant and food contact surface sanitizer sold under the brand name PURE Hard Surface.
-PURE Hard Surface offers broad spectrum efficacy, rapid contact times and 24-hour residual protection.
+PURE Hard Surface offers broad spectrum efficacy and rapid contact times in a ready-to-use formula.
 In addition, PURE Hard Surface is registered as a no rinse food contact surface sanitizer.

 PURE Control is our SDC-based food procesisng aid for direct application to poultry and produce during processing to reduce pathogen populations.

 SILVÉRION is our patented antimicrobial formulation for use as a raw material in the manufacturing of personal care products.
 It can be used as either an active ingredient or a preservative.
 SILVÉRION is a colorless, odorless and stable solution that provides ionic silver in a water-soluble form.
 It provides fast acting efficacy at low concentrations against a broad-spectrum of bacteria, viruses, yeast and molds.